 In 2004, CARS won the International Association of Auto Theft Investigators (Australasian Branch) award for "Outstanding Contribution to the Reduction/ Prevention of Motor Vehicle Theft in Australasia".

-The NMVTRC's quarterly statistics based simple interactive tool of top level motor vehicle theft statistics for Australia and all states/territories.Open theft watch
+The NMVTRC's quarterly statistics based simple interactive tool of top level motor vehicle theft statistics for Australia and all states/territories based on the latest 12 months of data.Open theft watch

 Quickly visualise key national and state/territory statistics with interactive tables and drilldown charts.
 See current trends along with what is stolen, when and where.Open dashboard (public)